$Z_{2}$ Topological Order and Topological Protection of Majorana Fermion Qubits: Topological Order and Fermionic Mode Operators

 This form of $\Gamma$ brings out its property of flipping the parity state because it anti-commutes with the parity operator.
 So the matrix structure of the Majorana fermion model is not just block diagonal with even and odd parity blocks, rather it has two more blocks corresponding to the identity operator and $\Gamma$ operator, both of which occupy a single element block in the Hamiltonian matrix.

-Based on our analysis of quadratic Majorana model, we can now understand why there is topological order in Kitaev chain model.
-First thing to be noted is that $Z2$ symmetry is present in both Kitaev chain model and its Jordan-Wigner dual spin model.
-We have also seen that for the special case of parameters of Kitaev chain model, it reduces to a quadratic Hamiltonian of the kind which we have studied above and hence same analysis holds true for it also.
-We can now see that the topological phase arises in Kitaev chain model because there are Majorana mode operators which commute with the Hamiltonian and anti-commute with the parity operator.
+Based on our analysis of the quadratic Majorana model, we can now understand why there is topological order in the Kitaev chain model.
+Note first that $Z_{2}$ symmetry is present in both the Kitaev chain model and its Jordan-Wigner dual spin model.
+We have also seen that for the special case of parameters of the Kitaev chain model, it reduces to a quadratic Hamiltonian of the kind that we have studied above, and hence the same analysis holds true for it also.
+We can now see that the topological phase arises in the Kitaev chain model because there are Majorana mode operators that commute with the Hamiltonian and anti-commute with the parity operator.
 For the spin model, there are no such symmetries which can lead to topological order.
-So we find that topological order in Kitaev chain model arises due to the enrichment of the emergent symmetries generated by higher order products of the Majorana fermion operators.
-What have found goes beyond the duality between Landau order in TFIM and Kitaev chain model.
-Based on duality there is transformation of local observables to non-local observables but we can not find the the generators of the emergent symmetries which lead to topological order in Kitaev chain model.
+So we find that topological order in the Kitaev chain model arises due to the enrichment of the emergent symmetries generated by higher order products of the Majorana fermion operators.
+What we have found goes beyond the duality between Landau order in TFIM and the Kitaev chain model.
+Based on duality there is a transformation of local observables to non-local observables but we can not find the the generators of the emergent symmetries that lead to topological order in Kitaev chain model.

-In another words, in case of Majorana fermion Hamiltnian there are many conserved quantities whose Liouvillian vanishes and they are conserved under Liouvillian dynamics.
+In another words, in the case of the Majorana fermion Hamiltnian there are many conserved quantities whose Liouvillian vanishes and they are conserved under Liouvillian dynamics.
 This picture can be compared to the one presented in \cite{Fendley3} where the protection of the Majorana edge modes has been shown to be related to prethermalization.